ztlevi/HotGit/README.md

 install with `yarn` and then `yarn start`.
 Scan the QR code to install the Expo app and run the app on your iPhone.

 > Notes:
+>
-> Current react-natiev-modal-popover version has issue with Android.
-See details here https://github.com/doomsower/react-native-modal-popover/pull/10 .
-> I manually fix this in node_modules by changing `useNativeDriver: Platform.OS === 'ios'`
+> 1. Current react-natiev-modal-popover version has issue with Android.
+See details here https://github.com/doomsower/react-native-modal-popover/pull/10 .I manually fix this in node_modules by changing `useNativeDriver: Platform.OS === 'ios'`
+> 2. If you, or any libraries that you use, use `View.propTypes.style` you will need to change that to `ViewPropTypes.style`.
+This is required in Expo App 22.

 ## Detail